harness/developer-hub/docs/software-engineering-insights/sei-collections/collection-admin.md

 sidebar_position: 60
 ---

-Collection admins have visibility into data for specific [Collections](./collections-overview.md), including [Trellis Scores](../sei-metrics-and-reports/trellis-score.md).
+Collection admins have visibility into data for specific [Collections](./collections-overview.md), including [Trellis Scores](../sei-metrics-and-reports/trellis-score.md) and Insights.

 You must be an SEI Admin to add or modify Collection Admins.